Skip to main content

 Auditing Framework

-Audit standard-setting at the regional level is determined by WAEMU Regulation No. 01/2009/CM/UEMOA of 2009, which established the Council of the Chartered Accountants Profession (le Conseil Permanent de la Profession Comptable, CPPC).
-The CPPC is responsible for defining auditing, ethics, and quality control standards for the WAEMU member states.
+At the regional level, WAEMU Regulation No. 01/2009/CM/UEMOA established the Conseil Permanent de la Profession Comptable (CPPC), which is responsible for defining auditing, ethical, and quality control standards applicable within WAEMU member states.

 • Regulation of Accountancy Profession

-Only ONECCA-Mali is permitted to offer qualified individuals the title of Chartered Accountant if they satisfy the regional educational requirements and the national legal conditions such as citizenship and no criminal record.
-The institute has also determined that those holding the DEC issued by the Conseil Supérieur de l’Ordre des Experts-Comptables (CSOEC-French institute) may also apply for membership.
+Only ONECCA-Mali is authorized to grant qualified individuals the title of Chartered Accountant, subject to fulfillment of the regional education requirements and national legal conditions, including citizenship and the absence of a criminal record.
+The institute also recognizes holders of the Diplôme d’Expertise Comptable (DEC) issued by the Conseil Supérieur de l’Ordre des Experts-Comptables (CSOEC) in France as eligible to apply for membership, subject to national admission requirements.

 • Audit Oversight Arrangements

-There is no independent audit oversight arrangement or entity in Mali.
+There is no independent public audit oversight authority in Mali.

 • Professional Accountancy Organizations